ensnare-org/ensnare-v1/NOTES.md

 sequences of steps, and each will implement its own code for that data.
 But not all is lost!
 I think that a single widget can allow editing of that structure, as long as it's smart enough to respect policies like ADSR for envelopes.

+# 2024-03-14: egui InnerResponse<R>

+Insight: I have developed an idiom of my custom Widgets returning an Option<T>
+where T = an enum of a type belonging to each Widget.
+It's not awful, but it requires the caller to allocate the action variable beforehand.
+I did this because the Widget trait's single `ui()` method returns only a Response.
+I wonder whether it'd be better to develop a custom method that returns InnerResponse<T>.
+I suppose we'd lose the ability to `ui.add()` the Widget (in fact it wouldn't be a `Widget` anymore), but if they're returning custom actions, they weren't useful in the truly generic `Widget` sense anyway.